Urbino, Italy

 Program Cost

-Students studying abroad for the summer term have limited financial aid options, but Pell grant recipients are encouraged to apply and receive our help in applying for a Gilman Study Abroad Scholarship ranging from $2,500 to $5,000.
+FINANCIAL AID: Students studying abroad for the summer term have limited financial aid options, but Pell grant recipients are encouraged to apply and receive our help in applying for a Gilman Study Abroad Scholarship which can award up to $5,000.
 Check with your school’s financial aid office and your study abroad offices to find out if other assistance is available.
-More information on financial aid is available here.
+For more information on financial aid, get started by connecting with us here.